mozilla/ichnaea/docs/metrics.rst

 ``items.uploaded.batch_size`` : timer

     Pseudo-timer counting the number of reports per uploaded batch.
-    Typically client software like Mozilla Stumbler uploads 50 reports per batch.
+    Typically client software uploads 50 reports per batch.

 ``items.uploaded.reports`` : counter

-    Counts the number of reports accepted to the data processing pipeline.
+    Counts the number of reports accepted into the data processing pipeline.

 ``items.uploaded.cell_observations``, ``items.uploaded.wifi_observations`` : counters

-    Count the number of cell or wifi observations entering the data processing pipeline; before normalization, blacklist processing and rate limiting have been applied.
+    Count the number of cell or wifi observations entering the data processing pipeline; before normalization and blacklist processing have been applied.
 In other words this metric counts "total cell or wifi observations inside each submitted batch", as each batch is decomposed into individual observations.

 ``items.dropped.cell_ingress_malformed``, ``items.dropped.wifi_ingress_malformed`` : counters